ergo-services/ergo/docs/networking/network-transparency.md

 **Partial failures** - In a distributed system, some nodes can fail while others continue working.
 A local system either works entirely or crashes entirely.
 A distributed system can be partially operational - some nodes reachable, others not.
 This partial failure is the hardest aspect of distributed systems.
 The framework can't hide it entirely.

-**Ordering** - Message ordering is preserved per-sender within a connection.
-Messages from process A to process B arrive in the order sent.
-But messages from different senders can interleave arbitrarily.
-And if a connection drops and reconnects, messages sent during disconnection are lost or delayed.
+**Ordering** - Message ordering is preserved per-sender, not globally.
+Messages from process A to process B arrive in sending order, but messages from different senders can interleave arbitrarily.
+If a connection drops and reconnects, messages sent during disconnection are lost or delayed.
 Don't assume global ordering across the cluster.
+See [Message Ordering](#message-ordering) for how the ordering mechanism works and when to disable it.

 Network transparency makes distributed programming feel local.
 But distributed programming has fundamental differences from local programming.
 The transparency is a tool that simplifies common cases - it doesn't eliminate the need to think about distributed system challenges.